styledbycatphillips-del/styled-by-cat-phillips/docs/website-copy-exec (1).md

 Now make sure your presence matches your power.

 **Subheading:**
-Executive Presence by Cat Phillips: wardrobe strategy, brand voice, and digital alignment for professionals ready to lead with coherence.
+Executive Presence by Kirksey House: wardrobe strategy, brand voice, and digital alignment for professionals ready to lead with coherence.

 **CTA Button:**
 Book Your Consultation